-Ed. note: This week we are pleased to bring you a guest post from a managed service provider that’s breaking ground in applying agile methodologies to their business.
+Ed. note: This week, we are pleased to bring you a guest post from a managed service provider that’s breaking ground in applying agile for MSPs.

-It’s time MSPs rethink how services are delivered if they are to survive.
+It’s time MSPs rethink how services are delivered if they are to not just survive, but become a fast-growing network.
 Traditional and accepted ITIL methodologies need to be challenged and improved.
 For several years, there’s been chatter about new and innovative alternatives but nothing has surfaced as a reasonable, well-thought-out alternative.

 We believe agile methodologies are the catalyst needed to revolutionize managed services.

 Agile began in manufacturing and has been long applied to software development.
 Studies show that using an agile framework leads to increased productivity, higher quality outcomes, increased business stakeholder satisfaction, and reduced cost of implementing solutions.

 The same problems that plague manufacturing and software development also affect the quality of service delivered by MSPs.
 So we’ve implemented the best and most appropriate aspects of agile in our day-to-day.

 The results have been tremendous: Within six weeks, our average open ticket count dropped by 50% and our customer satisfaction rating rose by 7%.

 Here are four agile components we implemented for our MSP and the successes they generated.